Phildo/js-gol/README.md

       "color":"#000000",   //color of filled nodes (hex string) "bgcolor":"#FFFFFF", //color of background (hex string)
       "speed":60, //ticks per minute
+      "edge":"wrap", //the policy for what to do with nodes just off the grid. options are "wrap", "clear", or "set" (NOTE- set results in some pretty weird shiz)
       "autoplay":false, //whether it should start playing automatically on generation "callback":function(gol) {}, //function called on every tick "parentContainer":document.getElementById("gol"), //DOM element to which gol canvas will be added